ThinkRedstone/Campaign/Setting.md

 ### Bell Trueflame
 `This is basically ripping off DanMachi, but who cares`
 Theme: [Heroic Desire](https://youtu.be/pWlfyXi0KYs)
+Appearance: 16 year old male, wearing a white tunic, with white hair and red eyes.

 This young man, about 17 years of age, was personally picked by Naru- but no one knows why.
 He wasn't orphaned- he didn't live on the streets and see the harshness